chenyan1998/Term6_Database_AWS/README.md

 Front end consist of two parts, web and middleware.

 The shell script `web.bash` will automatically install Nginx, Python3.7 and Python modules.
-Then it will start up web server and middleware.
+Then it will start up a web server and middleware.

 ### 3.1.1.
 Web